Peter L. Brodie, AEMT, Captain (939)

 As Captain, Brodie is responsible for managing the medical operation and is excited that in 2020 the Corps is responding professionally and compassionately through the COVID-19 Pandemic, is preparing to update the fleet, has approved a Bunk-In Scholarship Program and is preparing to start hybrid staffing to ensure a consistent response during our most challenging day time hours.

-Serving in her seventh consecutive year as Assistant Captain, Simpson is responsible for ensuring the ambulances are prepared for service and providing guidance for the Health and Safety Officer and managing the medical member recruitment program and responding as a member of the medical leadership command team.
+Serving in her eighth consecutive year as Assistant Captain, Simpson is responsible for managing the medical member recruitment program and responding as a member of the medical leadership command team.
 Simpson has been recognized as the BLS Provider of the Year for Schenectady County and received the Agency of the Year Award on behalf of the Medical Membership at the Schenectady County Legislature.
 Well-recognized for her compassionate and considerate care, Simpson has a calming influence on every patient encounter.
 Simpson has been actively involved in various components of the Corps and has held many leadership roles in the past, including Captain, Roster Officer and Secretary, Board of Directors.

-In his second year as Assistant Captain, Zink continues service as a member of the medical leadership team, Zink has previously served as Training Officer and Supply Officer.
+In his second year as Assistant Captain, Zink continues service as a member of the medical leadership command team.
+Zink has previously served as Training Officer and Supply Officer.
 Throughout his tenure with the Corps, Zink has served in various leadership roles including Treasurer and Chair, Board of Directors.
 In his most recent role, Zink is serving as Assistant Captain and is responsible for providing support and guidance for the Supply Officer.
 Zink has been an EMT-Crew Chief and Driver for several years and responds to serve the needs of the Corps primarily in the evenings and weekends.
 Zink is also responsible for the Scholarship Bunk-In Program and will have significant impact on the volunteers from local colleges serving the Town of Duanesburg during day time hours.

 Originally living out of town, Fink moved to town to continue his service to the Corps and the Town.
 As the Training Officer, Fink supervises the continuing medical education program to help medical members renew their EMT certification, plan training exercises, collaborate on the implementation of new equipment, protocols and procedures for the Corps and has drafted well-respected driver training and EMT Mentoring programs that have produced outstanding EMTs and Drivers in service to the Corps.
 An American Heart Association CPR instructor and Stop the Bleed instructor, Fink brings many educational talents to the Corps.
 Fink is also serving as an EMT Crew Chief, Mentor and Driver Trainer for the Corps.
 Additionally, Fink brought honor to the Corps when he was recognized with the EMS Educator of Excellence for Schenectady County in 2019.
 In late 2020, Fink became an at-large member of the Hudson-Mohawk Regional EMS Council and continues his service on the Schenectady County EMS Committee.

 Michael J. Pagano, Vehicle Officer – Maintenance

-A quiet, passionate leader, Pagano brings a sense of calm professionalism to the position of Vehicle Officer, a role he has served for two previous years.
+A quiet, passionate leader, Pagano brings a sense of calm professionalism to the position of Vehicle Officer, a role he has served for three previous years.
 Pagano is responsible for keeping the vehicles in operating order, arranging tire rotations, inspections and verifying every week that the vehicles are ready for response.
-The ambulance fleet maintenance work group has been led by Pagano for the two year effort to replace our aging ambulance (A933).
+The ambulance fleet maintenance work group has been led by Pagano for the nearly completed multi-year effort to replace our aging ambulance (A933).

 A recent graduate of the SUNY Canton Emergency Management Program, Kaczor supports the medical operation by managing the data and technology programming.
 A passionate advocate of electronic data collection, Kaczor has helped escalate the quality utilization of the technology to help ease the efforts to manage the medical operation.